mpaiva/wcag-quotes/README.md

 #### Team Recommendations:

-##### Pr##### Manager Recommendation:
+##### Product Manager Recommendation:

-- Invest in creating audio descriptions for all prerecorded video content to enhance accessibility.
+Invest in creating audio descriptions for all prerecorded video content to enhance accessibility.

 ##### UX Recommendation:

-- Design video players with an easy-to-find button for enabling audio descriptions.
+Design video players with an easy-to-find button for enabling audio descriptions.

 ##### Developer Recommendation:

-- Ensure the video player supports audio descriptions and that they are properly synchronized with the video.
+Ensure the video player supports audio descriptions and that they are properly synchronized with the video.

 ##### QA Recommendation:

-- Test audio descriptions for accuracy and synchronization with the visual content of the videos.
+Test audio descriptions for accuracy and synchronization with the visual content of the videos.

 #### A thankful note by the same persona: